SubZtep/gif-animation-preview/readme.txt

 = 1.3 =
 * Decrase PHP version requirement from 5.4 to 5.0
-* Uses Gifplayer and Imageloaded libraries
+* Uses gifplayer and imagesLoaded libraries

 = 1.2 =
 * Add PHP version and GD check